vmlny/grunt-build/README.md

 ## Commands:

 __grunt__ or __grunt default__ triggers spriting, includes and linting within the `files/` directory.
 The purpose of this command is for local development where optimization would slow down round-trips.
 Before running a `debug` or `release` build, use this process to verify that all code is error-free and conforms to coding standards.
+For linting/validation configuration options, see: [jshint](http://www.jshint.com/docs/options/), [cssLint](https://github.com/stubbornella/csslint/wiki/Rules), [HTML Validator](https://www.npmjs.org/package/grunt-html-validation).

 __grunt debug__ triggers a build to the `../htdocs` directory without minification, but with image optimization.
 Use these builds for dev server pushes where debugging code would be desirable